 And the Blue Cash Preferred Card from American Express is helping keep costs down in the US supermarket and streaming categories.

 You receive the card’s cashback as Amex “Reward Dollars.”
 You can apply Rewards Dollars toward statement credit, gift cards, or merchandise.
 (I prefer cash back because, to paraphrase Yogi Berra in a certain commercial, it’s just as good as money. 😉 )

 Because the Blue Cash Preferred Card from American Express offers a couple of great 6% cashback categories, I figured we’d use that same figure — and discuss six reasons you need this credit card.

 The Blue Cash Preferred Card is the credit card my wife and I use for our supermarket purchases.
-And it always tops this blog’s list of best grocery store credit cards.
+And it always tops this blog’s list of best grocery (and US supermarket) store credit cards.

 The card awards 6% cash back on purchases made at U.S. supermarkets.
 That’s capped at $360 back (or $6,000 in eligible purchases) each calendar year.

 Once you hit $6,000 in spending, that rate drops down to 1%.
 That’s when you switch to something like the American Express Gold Card for its 4X on US supermarket purchases (up to $25,000 in annual spending) or even just another good cashback card.